Visiting the Twin Cities and looking for fun things to do?

 You’ll find traditional Thai food with a modern and inventive take.
 Some of my favorite things include the fried and fresh spring rolls, cranberry cream cheese wontons, pork spareribs, Tom Kha soup, pineapple fried rice, stir-fry, and chicken pad thai.
 Seriously though, you can’t go wrong – everything I’ve ever had has been amazing.

 And for dessert, you’ll be super close to Izzy’s ice cream shop which is another Minneapolis favorite!
-The most adorable thing about Izzy’s is what is known as the “Izzy scoop” which is a baby size scoop of another ice cream on your main flavor of ice cream.
+There is a constant debate in our household about which is better – Izzy’s or Joes – and I think there isn’t a clear winner.
+They are both so so so good.
+Izzy’s has a leg up on the adorable factor because of the “Izzy scoop” which is a baby size scoop of another ice cream on your main flavor of ice cream.
+And they fill their waffle cones with a bit of chocolate so your ice cream doesn’t melt out the bottom.
+So smart.

 Flavors include the typical things and other fun stuff like passion fruit sorbet, Summit oatmeal stout (Summit is a brewery here in St Paul), candy, peppermint oreo, raspberry little Italy, mystery, and strawberry cheesecake to name a few.
 You can also get ice cream lollipops, sundaes, ice cream sandwiches, malts, and ice cream cakes for all your sweet tooth needs.